 - Don’t underestimate details.
 A single missing signature can lead to procession delays and sometimes to complete rejection.

-- Leave early on the day of appointment so you don’t end up late for your meeting at the embassy because of traffic.
+- Leave early on the day of the appointment so you don’t end up late for your meeting at the embassy because of traffic.

 - Read the embassy’s security guidelines so, on the day of the appointment, you act as expected from you.